nevillegrech/gigahorse-toolchain/README.md

 - Python 3.8 (Refer to standard documentation)

 - Souffle 2.3 or 2.4.1 (We only test using the release versions, later development versions may work but are untested by us.
-We suggest building `souffle` from source, instead of installing its available binaries, due to a bug in some features used by the Gigahorse client libraries when using the pre-built binaries.
-Refer to Souffle [documentation](https://souffle-lang.github.io/build)).
+The easiest way to install this is to use the release from https://github.com/souffle-lang/souffle/releases/tag/2.4.1).
+Refer to the Souffle [documentation](https://souffle-lang.github.io) for more information.

 Now install the Souffle custom functors:

 ```
-cd souffle-addon && make            # builds all, sets libfunctors.so as a link to libsoufflenum.so
+# builds all, sets libfunctors.so as a link to libsoufflenum.so
+cd souffle-addon && make WORD_SIZE=$(souffle --version | sed -n 3p | cut -c12,13)
 ```

 You should now be ready to run Gigahorse.